jsartelle/dev-notes/src/site/notes/Food/Cooking notes.md

 Add 1/4 tsp baking soda per 1 lb. of ground beef, and let sit for 15 minutes before cooking (do not add oil to the pan)

 [I Can’t Believe How Well This One-Ingredient Trick Works for Cooking Ground Beef | Kitchn](https://www.thekitchn.com/best-ground-beef-baking-soda-tip-23143702)

-## Salad dressing vanilla extract

-[Add vanilla extract](https://www.thekitchn.com/vanilla-extract-salad-dressing-tip-23125044) (start with 1/4 tsp) to salad dressings to temper acidity and enhance sweetness

-## Replace vanilla with bourbon

-Replace vanilla in desserts with bourbon for added depth of flavor

 # Storage/Freezing